tskawada/StarNetv2-WebUI/README.md

 |   16   |  93750 |    2442   |

 ## Notes
-- The author is not the creator of StarNet++.
+- The author is not the creator of StarNetv2.
 - The processing time measurements shown in README are only a guide.